RonenNess/GeonBit.UI/README.md

 protected override void Draw(GameTime gameTime)
 {
     // draw ui
-    UserInterface.Draw(spriteBatch);
+    UserInterface.Active.Draw(spriteBatch);

     // clear buffer
     GraphicsDevice.Clear(Color.CornflowerBlue);

     // do your game renderings...

-    // use `UserInterface.RenderTarget` here.
+    // use `UserInterface.Active.RenderTarget` here.
-    // in this example we call DrawMainRenderTarget(), which will draw the UserInterface.RenderTarget on the currently set target (or backbuffer if non is set)
+    // in this example we call DrawMainRenderTarget(), which will draw the UserInterface.Active.RenderTarget on the currently set target (or backbuffer if non is set)
-    UserInterface.DrawMainRenderTarget(spriteBatch);
+    UserInterface.Active.DrawMainRenderTarget(spriteBatch);

     // call base draw function
     base.Draw(gameTime);